warnikchow/dlk2nlp/README.md

 ---

-However, the problem is that the high frequency does not indicate that importance of the word.
-Thus, the concept of **inverse-document frequency** (IDF) is introduced, as a way of multiplying the inverse fraction of the frequency of the word among the whole documents.
-This prevents the overestimation of the functional words in many cases; to be honest, 'I' and 'you' are not as important as 'love', 'want' and 'need'.
-For instance, in the morpheme-based analysis, many particles in Korean are used repetitively in the sentences; those will be assigned a low IDF so that the lexical words are emphasized alternatively.
-The following code utilizing the scikit-learn library demonstrates how the **term frequency-inverse document frequency** (TF-IDF) is computed for our corpus.
+However, the problem is that the high frequency does not indicate the importance of the word.
+Thus here, the concept of **inverse-document frequency** (IDF) is introduced, as a way of multiplying the inverse fraction of the frequency of the word among the whole documents.
+This prevents the overestimation of the functional words in many cases; to be honest, 'I' and 'you' are not as important as 'love', 'want' and 'need' in most cases (unless if the task deals with directivity).
+For instance, in the morpheme-level analysis, many particles in Korean are used repetitively in the sentences; those will be assigned a low IDF so that the lexical words are emphasized alternatively.
+The following code utilizing Scikit-learn library demonstrates how the **term frequency-inverse document frequency** (TF-IDF) is computed for our corpus.

 ```python
 # Referred to the followings for the code: